-The two were set up by one of the senator's close friends, P.R. consultant Chrisette Hudlin, and after nearly a year of dating, the San Francisco Chronicle reported that they were engaged on March 27, 2014.
+The two were set up by one of the vice president's close friends, P.R. consultant Chrisette Hudlin, and after nearly a year of dating, the San Francisco Chronicle reported that they were engaged on March 27, 2014.

 They later got married four months after their engagement in a private ceremony at the Santa Barbara Courthouse.
 Harris' sister, Maya Harris West, acted as the officiant.

-Doug, who was born just seven days before Kamala (October 13th), has two kids with his ex-wife, Kerstin.
+Doug, who was born just seven days before his wife (October 13th), has two kids with his ex-wife, Kerstin.
 His son Cole is a graduate of Colorado College, while his younger daughter Ella studies at Parsons School of Design.

-Doug's kids, Cole and Ella, are Kamala Harris children (her step-children).
+Doug's kids, Cole and Ella are her step-children.

 Does Kamala Harris have children?

-No, the senator has no children of her own.
+No, she has no children of her own.
 She is the stepmom to Doug's kids, who affectionately refer to her as 'Momala'.